Rubilmax/polygon/README.md

 #### Backend

-- Using BackgroundTasks shipped with FastAPI on the backend, to avoid blocking request because of entity being saved to db (also allows asynchronous completion time computation, which is thus reliable truth)
+- Process trackings in Middleware so that we record what's happening in the request (get the status code and completion time) (could have moved this logic inside an asynchronous task to avoid blocking the request)
 - Using SQLAlchemy for db interface because it's the best tool for data management (fast, scalable, maintainable)
 - Using Pydantic schemas (could have been called DTOs) to manage inbound and outbound json data

 ## Improvements

-- Separate backend into Resources, Services and DAO (unrelevant for now because we only have on route and this is a prototype)
+- Separate backend routes into Resources (unrelevant for now because we only have on route and this is a prototype)
 - Add MySQL migrations support (to update database schema as we develop)
 - Change Docker images to slim/alpine for production and ship production-ready commands
 - Separate backend dev requirements from requirements.txt